 -Restaurant is located at: 6640 Washington St, Yountville, CA 94599.

 -Their main phone number and reservation line is 707-944-2380.
-For private dining and group pricing and information you can call 707-944-0456.
-You can double check these numbers on their website.
+For private dining and group pricing and information you can also email them at firstname.lastname@example.org.

 -They are open seven nights a week for dinner and also service lunch on Friday-Sunday.
 They typically close for 1-2 weeks each Winter and Summer.
 See the “More Tips” section at the end of the article for more information about closures and renovations.

 -At each service, two nine-course tasting menus are offered (the “Tasting of Vegetables” vegetarian menu and the meat-inclusive Chef’s Menu).
-Both currently priced at $270 per person.
+Both currently priced at $310 per person.
 Service and nonalcoholic drinks are included in the price.
-A recent copy of the menu and wine list are posted online at their website.
+You can see a recent copy of the menu and wine list are posted online

 -There are 62 seats in the dining room.
 These seats are the ones that become available two months to the date.

--There is also one outdoor courtyard table that can accommodate 8-12 guests who wish to dine al fresco.
+-There is also one outdoor courtyard table that can accommodate 8-12 guests who wish to dine al fresco as well as a couple of newer private dining rooms.
 But this option is only available for groups.
 Similarly, large groups can reserve a private dining area or even the whole restaurant.
 These reservations can be made up to one year in advance by phone.

 How to Make a Reservation